How to use Growhold

 Card configuration

 Control what each step's card looks like by defining a template in markdown.
 Include text sections, tables, lists, statistics, and image placeholders.
-Use {{image: description}} to have the AI generate visuals inline.
+Use {{image: description}} to generate visuals inline: UI mockups, brand assets, concept illustrations, moodboards, diagrams, or any image the description calls for.
 The template shapes the card, aiming for concise, visual, easy-to-scan output rather than long-form documents.
 Every run produces a card that's immediately useful.

 Card configuration